 Cave 19 – sanctuary

 Magnificent chaytia from the late 5th century.
 Contains remnants of paintings including depictions of Buddha considered to be innovative by some art historians.
-Facade of the porch is very rich with adornments.
+The facade of the porch is very rich with adornments.

 Cave 20 – vihara

 Shrine from the 5th century AD.
 Contains impressive stairway while chamber has little of interest to offer.
 Cave contains murals – including depictions of mundane joys such as hunting.